-During the horrific bushfire disasters in Australia, Alethea Gold, SmartAID’s Goodwill Ambassador led a a team of 10 young Israelis to Kangaroo Island, the worst affected area in Australia, to help the local farmers who lost everything.
+During the horrific bushfire disasters in Australia, Alethea Gold, SmartAID’s Goodwill Ambassador led a team of 10 young volunteers to Kangaroo Island, the worst affected area in Australia, to help the local farmers who lost everything.
 SmartAID worked alongside the Australian Fire Service, the Australian Army and BlazeAID, a local NGO specialising in cutting down fences and rebuilding them for the farmers.

 A large part of the island was still burning when the SmartAID team arrived, so the relief effort required an enormous effort and a lot of logistics.
 One of the main concerns was protecting the team from smoke and danger and ensuring a safe working environment.

 The team had to negotiate access with local councils and liaised with the Army for them to bulldoze the charred remains of houses and, in some cases, the removal of asbestos.

 Drones were used extensively by SmartAID to help farmers quantify the extent of damage to their properties and to locate animals both alive and dead on their properties.
 This helped minimise the outbreak of disease.